joegasewicz/easy-tcp/README.md

 Python WSGI Server written in C

 ### Compatibility
-Will run on UNIX like systems only
+Run on UNIX like systems

 ### Quick Start